jfromaniello/joseoncodecom/_posts/2012-02-02-capsela-the-game-that-changed-my-life.markdown

-Television commercial
+TV commercial
 =====================

 I also found this tv spot (of the 80's I guess)

 <iframe width="420" height="315" src="http://www.youtube.com/embed/xXfla5LU8gc" frameborder="0" allowfullscreen></iframe>

 In this vide you can see even a remote control that I never had.
-I read also in [wikipedia](http://en.wikipedia.org/wiki/Capsela) that there was a model with an interface to Commodore 64, Lego Mindstorms predecessor.
+I read also in [wikipedia](http://en.wikipedia.org/wiki/Capsela) that there was a model with an interface to Commodore 64, a Lego Mindstorms predecessor!

 How does this game changed me?
 ==============================

-I do not study Mechanical Engineering.
+I didn't study Mechanical Engineering.
 However this open my mind, the freedom of being able to invent things.
-I learned for instance, that with certain components I could change the energy of the motor, and the relation between speed and power, etc.
+I learned for instance, that with certain components I could change how I used the energy of the motor and the relation between speed and power, etc.

-This awoke in me the desire and interest in engineering.
-Looked back and I find many similarities between my current job as a software developer and this game.
-In fact any engineering is like this game, "here are your tools and these are the blocks you can use, now builds what you want!
-The only limit is your imagination!".
-Maybe now is what someone else wants rather than  "whatever you want".
-But as many of the best professionals I've worked it happens that our work becomes our hobby and that's when we are back to our imagination, like the 10 years old Jose sitting in his room, thinking what to invent .
+I find many similarities between my current job as a software developer and this game.
+To be able to build something from scratch that exists only in my mind given a set of tools and the basic building blocks.

-My mother kept some of the parts of the toy even if I ignore the game for so long, and two years ago, I found in local website a person selling his capsela.
-Even if this was an smaller set (less pieces) it was in perfect condition.
-Now I have two capselas, and sometimes we build really crazy things with my 6yo daughter.
+My mother kept some parts of the game even if I ignored the game for so long.
+I found in a local website a person selling his capsela.
+Even if this was an smaller set with less pieces it was in very good conditions.
+Now I have two capselas, and sometimes we build really crazy things with my daughter.

-Last but not least, I would like to congratulate the people who designed this toy, I would be really happy if any of them read this and thank my parents, Gines and Franca, for having bought this at Toys "R" Us in 1995.
+Last but not least, I would like to thank the people who designed this toy, I would be really happy if any of them read this and thank my parents, Gines and Franca, for having bought this at Toys "R" Us in 1995.